Search within:

 Location: Grosvenor West 111

-This workshop will discuss different types of leave of absence and how to submit requests and obtain approval for the different leaves of absence that are compliant with Ohio University policies.
+This workshop will discuss different types of leave of absence and how to submit requests and obtain approval for leaves of absence that are compliant with Ohio University policies.
 It will include guidelines and key information to be aware of with different circumstances.

 Minors on Campus